 bun init

-🎉 No issues!
+🎉 No problem!
 The project can be created and initialized normally!
-Next, let's try creating a server and mapping port 3001.
-Since the Bun environment runs inside a Docker container, we need to map the host's port 3001 to the container's port 3001.
-As mentioned above, there's no need to set this up again because the command we set in the environment variable has already taken care of it; we just need to write the port number we want to map into the run command.
+Next, let's try to create a server and map port 3001.
+Since the Bun environment is still running in the Docker container, we need to map the host's port 3001 to the container's port 3001.
+As mentioned above, there is no need to set this up again because the command we set in the environment variable has already taken care of it.
+We just need to write the port number we want to map into the running command.

-Let's add a piece of official demo code to the index.ts
+We will add a piece of official Demo code to the index.ts

 const server = Bun.serve({